Protecting Yourself from Financial Scams - A Practical Guide to Recognizing and Avoiding Fraud

 2. "Guaranteed Principal" Investments Don't Exist

 All investments carry risk.
 Outside of bank deposits covered by deposit insurance, no legally recognized investment product guarantees your principal.
-(Books on financial literacy can also be helpful)
+The moment "guaranteed principal" is mentioned, you should be on guard.

 3. Verify Regulatory Registration